playcanvas/developer.playcanvas.com/content/en/user-manual/xr/optimizing-webxr.md

 ## Introduction

-A high and consistent framerate is critical for making and enjoyable XR experience.
-When creating VR/AR content it is more important than ever to test and optimize early in development and maintain the target framerate throughout development.
+A high and consistent framerate is critical for making an enjoyable XR experience.
+When creating VR/AR content it is more important than ever to test and optimize early and maintain the target framerate throughout development.

+For AR experiences, framerates must be managed carefully as world, image and face tracking effects sometimes incur significant performance costs.
+This is in addition to the typically performance-constrained mobile hardware most users have access to.

-Rendering WebXR is expensive due to the fact that the scene must be rendered once for each view (eye).
-PlayCanvas engine contains many optimizations to ensure that VR rendering doesn't duplicate too much effort, but stereo rendering is still more expensive that mono rendering.
-In addition, devices like the Oculus Rift and HTC Vive demand higher frame rates like, 75Hz or 90Hz, which means there is even less time to render a frame.
-Mobile VR, whilst it doesn't have the high frame rates, may have another issue which is the lack of native support for the distortion rendering means that this post-process stage is done in Javascript and WebGL adding additional overhead.
+For VR experiences, rendering is especially expensive due to the fact that the scene must be rendered once for each view (eye).
+While PlayCanvas is highly optimized  to ensure VR rendering doesn't fully duplicate effort, stereo rendering remains more expensive than mono rendering.
+In addition, devices like the Oculus Rift and HTC Vive demand high frame rates, like 75Hz or 90Hz, further increasing the need for highly efficient rendering.
+Mobile VR, whilst not requiring high framerates, suffer from the lack of native support for distortion effects, incurring additional overhead on a Javascript and WebGL layer.

-But, all is not lost.
-PlayCanvas includes a number of features specifically designed to let your application do more in less time.
+PlayCanvas, however, includes a number of features specifically designed to let your application do more in less time.

 ### Runtime lightmap generation